What Is a RAID Log and Why Should I Use One?

 What Is a RAID Log?

-RAID is an acronym that stands for Risks, Actions, Issues and Decisions.
+RAID is an acronym that stands for Risks, Assumptions, Issues and Decisions.

 • Risks are the potential problems lurking in your project.
-Risks tend to be thought of as having an adverse impact on the project, but there are also positive risks.
+Risks tend to be thought of as hurting the project, but there are also positive risks.

 • Issues are when something goes wrong in the project.
 If an issue isn’t managed and resolved it can derail the project or cause the project to fail.